 Keeping good records is essential when you are managing your rental accounting.
 Just like any investment that you might make, you want to have a detailed and accurate record of all your income and expenses.
 Use whatever method of recordkeeping that works for you, just make sure you are keeping up with it and that it is correct.

 One more thing to remember is that you should keep copies of all the bills for the property.
 This includes PG&E bills, water bills, garbage bills and any bills associated with maintenance expenses.
 Having these records accessible will help you if you ever want to go to the Rent Board and get a pass through rent increase.
 When you do that, you will be required to have two years’ worth of all your bills.
-The Rent Board requires a lot of paperwork, so make sure you An image of cardboard cutout of house with piles of moneyhang on to those bills and save them in a safe place with the rest of your financial records and bookkeeping.
+The Rent Board requires a lot of paperwork, so make sure you hang on to those bills and save them in a safe place with the rest of your financial records and bookkeeping.

 So there you have it – your accounting responsibilities as a San Francisco landlord are not complicated.
 You need to pay interest annually on the security deposit and keep good records during the term of any lease agreements you have in place.
 If you have any questions about this, please contact us at Gordon Property Management.